Home » Cryptocurrency Trading Guide

 FA vs. TA – which is better for trading?

 Whether or not to use fundamental analysis or technical analysis will depend on your trading preferences.
 If you are the kind of trader that would normally enter and exit trades rapidly within a day, then using technical analysis will be your go-to approach, but that does not mean that you can’t trade based on news events.
-On the other hand, if you prefer to research and make trading decisions based on core information about an asset, then fundamental analysis is a good choice.
+On the other hand, if you prefer to do your research and make trading decisions based on core information about an asset, then fundamental analysis is a good choice.

 Fundamental AnalysisTechnical Analysis